vitaly-los/vim/shortcuts.md

 :r[ead] !{cmd}	     Execute {cmd} and insert its standard output below the cursor.
 ```

-### Windows ####
+### Split ####
 ```
-:sp         gorisontal split
+:sp         horisontal split
 :vsp        vertical split
 C-ww        Jump to the next window
 C-wARROW    Jump to window left/right/top/bottom (arrow keys) to the current C-w _       To increase a window to its maximum height C-w |       To increase a window to its maximum width

 C-w =       To resize all windows to equal dimensions based on their splits C-w +       Resizing the height of the current window by a single row C-w -       Resizing the height of the current window by a single row C-w >       Resizing the width of the current window by a single column C-w <       Resizing the width of the current window by a single column

+z=          To resize all windows to equal dimensions based on their splits, same as C-w = z0<CR>      To minimize height of current window z99<CR>     to maxmize height of current window

 :res +5     Resize +5 lines in tab
 :res -5      Resize -5 lines in tab